n3rd-bugs/weird-rtos/README.md

 This is an educational RTOS that can be used with medium ended micro-controllers including 8-bit AVRs and Cortex-M3/4.

 ## Features
+- Highly scalable for number of small to medium scale applications
 - Priority based aperiodic scheduler
 - Dynamic task creation and deletion
 - *Condition* to create application specific signalling mechanisms like timers, events etc.